ros-navigation/navigation2/sphinx_doc/tutorials/docs/writing_new_costmap2d_plugin.rst

 1- Write a new Costmap2D plugin
 -------------------------------

-For better demonstration an example plugin will be used.
-It could be found in `navigation2_tutorials <https://github.com/ros-planning/navigation2_tutorials>`_ repository as ``nav2_gradient_costmap_plugin`` ROS2-package.
-This example plugin puts repeating costs gradients to the costmap.
+For a demonstration, this example will creates a costmap plugin that puts repeating costs gradients in the costmap.
+The annotated code for this tutorial can be found in `navigation2_tutorials <https://github.com/ros-planning/navigation2_tutorials>`_ repository as the ``nav2_gradient_costmap_plugin`` ROS2-package.
 Please refer to it when making your own layer plugin for Costmap2D.
-Below is a brief description of most important parts of plugin's code.

 The plugin's main class ``nav2_gradient_costmap_plugin::GradientLayer`` is inherited from basic class ``nav2_costmap_2d::Layer``: